MicrosoftDocs/architecture-center/docs/landing-zones/subscription-vending-content.md

 | Budgets |• Create budgets for the subscription owners by using the collected data.<br>|
 | Reporting |• Update external systems, such as IPAM, to commit to IP reservations.<br>• Update the data collection tool request with final subscription name and globally unique identifier (GUID).<br>• Notify the application team that the subscription is ready.<br>

 You need a commercial agreement to create a subscription programmatically.
-If you don't have a commercial agreement, you need to introduce a manual process to create the subscription.
-You can automate all other aspects of subscription configuration.
+If you don't have a commercial agreement, you need to introduce a manual process to create the subscription but can still automate all other aspects of subscription configuration.

 **Establish a workload identity.** The deployment pipeline needs permission to perform these operations with all the systems it interfaces with.
 You should either use managed identity or OpenID Connect (OIDC) to authenticate to Azure.